zainarbani/ofox-sync/README.md

 	cd ~/OrangeFox_sync/sync/
 	./orangefox_sync.sh --branch 11.0 --path ~/fox_11.0
 Notes:
-- You must supply an *absolute* path name for the "--path" switch
+- You *MUST* supply an *ABSOLUTE* path name for the "--path" switch
 - If the sync process gets stuck, you might need to terminate it with Ctrl-C and then run the script again
 - If you want to use ssh for cloning the OrangeFox sources and vendor tree, export "USE_SSH=1" before starting, or supply "--ssh 1" on the command line
 - After the initial sync process, you must then clone your device trees, before you can build for your device